numberoverzero/bloop/docs/user/engine.rst

 ========

 :func:`Delete <bloop.engine.Engine.delete>` has the same signature as :func:`~bloop.engine.Engine.save`.
 Both
-operations are mutations on an object that may or may not exist, and simply map to two different apis (Delete calls `DeleteItem`_).
+operations are mutations on an object that may or may not exist, and simply map to two different APIs (Delete calls `DeleteItem`_).
 You can delete multiple objects at once, specify a ``condition``, and use the ``atomic=True`` shorthand to only delete objects unchanged since you last loaded them from DynamoDB.